CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/030-advanced-network.md

 <hr>

 When installing CluedIn from the Azure Marketplace, you can set up advanced network configuration on the **CluedIn - Advanced Configuration** tab.
-You can choose from three networking options:
+You can choose from the three networking options:

 - **Default** – a new vNet will be created using default values that may not allow you to integrate with the existing networks.